Adopt A Maine Coon

 Adopting a Maine Coon

-Learn about about acquiring a Maine Coon – the pros and cons of adopting versus going through a breeder, and associated costs.
+Frequently asked questions about acquiring an Maine Coon - the pros and cons of adopting versus going through a breeder, and associated costs.

 The easiest way to adopt a Maine Coon is through a rescue that specializes in Maine Coons.
 A great place to start is doing a breed search on Adopt a Pet.
 The search will show you all the available Maine Coons in your area.